Zenlua/Widget/EN.md

 + This module has the ability to localize hyperos and miui widgets, both paid and free

++ Revised calendar in AOD, only supports some text aods, images will not be translated.

 > [!Tip]
 > Download: [Release](https://github.com/Zenlua/Widget/releases)